ibm-cloud-docs/openwhisk/pkg_obstorage.md

 {: shortdesc}
 {: #pkg_obstorage_cli}

 The installable {{site.data.keyword.cos_full_notm}} package deploys a set of actions that you can use to work with your {{site.data.keyword.cos_full_notm}} instance.
 These are executed in either Node.js or Python.
 After you install the package, you can select a runtime.
-For a list of the actions in the `cloud-object-storage` package, see [Available entities](#pkg_obstorage_actions)
+For a list of the actions in the `cloud-object-storage` package, see [Available entities](#pkg_obstorage_actions).
 {: note}

 **Before you begin**